We are part of the Helvetia Baloise Group

 Luxembourg's driving licence points system

 Luxembourg operates a points-based driving licence system, starting with 12 points.
 Offences result in point deductions ranging from 1 to 6, depending on their severity.
-For example:
+Here are some examples of common infringements:

 Your points balance can be checked online via MyGuichet.lu.